Herbert Ross: Film

 His film directorial debut came with the musical version of Goodbye, Mr. Chips (1969), made by MGM-British, with Peter O'Toole and Petula Clark.
 It was produced by Arthur P. Jacobs who had made Doctor Dolittle two years prior, and just like that film, Goodbye, Mr. Chips was a box-office disappointment.
 However, Ross' second feature as director, The Owl and the Pussycat (1970), was a big hit.
-The film was produced by Ray Stark and starred Streisand.
+The film was produced by Ray Stark and stars Streisand.

 Ross did T.R.
 Baskin (1971) then Play It Again, Sam (1972), the latter produced by Jacobs and starring Woody Allen based on his play.
 Ross made The Last of Sheila (1973) co-written by Stephen Sondheim and Anthony Perkins, and Funny Lady (1975) with Stark and Streisand.
 Ross directed The Sunshine Boys (1975) based on a play and script by Neil Simon, starting a long collaboration between the two men; Stark produced.
 Ross directed The Seven-Per-Cent Solution (1976), and The Turning Point (1977); Ross produced the latter.

 Ross had two big hits with Simon scripts produced by Stark, The Goodbye Girl (1977) and California Suite (1978).
 Ross returned to Broadway to direct Neil Simon's Chapter Two (1977–79).
 After doing the ballet film Nijinsky (1980) he directed Simon's I Ought to Be in Pictures (1980–81) on Broadway.
 He followed this with Pennies from Heaven (1981) and the film version of I Ought to Be in Pictures (1982).
 His last film with Simon was Max Dugan Returns (1983).